Theatre Arts

 Stage Design, Costume Design & Technology

-Costume Design Level 1 introduces 9th-12th grade students to the fundamentals of costume design.
+Costume Design 1 is a yearlong course which introduces 9th-12th grade students to the fundamentals of costume design.
 Through demonstrations and hands-on projects, students explore the tools and techniques of costume crafts, including sewing, patterning, millinery, hair and make-up.
-Students in this course also support theatre performances from the Performance Lab and Improv Theatre classes.
-No prerequisite; all are welcome.
+Students in this course also support theatre performances.